Weather & Geography

 Many islands are uninhabited and nature is beginning to take some of them back in dramatic fashion—visit Tomogashima Island and its abandoned and now overgrown red-brick military buildings.

 Every season in Japan has its charms, brought by the seasonal changes in temperature and weather.
 Read below to learn what distinguishes each season from the rest in Japan.

 A welcome break from the winter cold, spring is celebrated throughout the country with the arrival of the cherry blossoms.
 Starting in the south and gradually moving north, the blossoms bloom between March and May depending on your location.
 Cool and breezy with generally sunny skies, spring is a comfortable time to get out and explore the cities and countryside.
-Leading into summer, the rainy season begins in late May and early June.
+Leading into summer, the rainy season begins in May to June.

 As the weather cools, the autumn colors light-up the countryside.
 Starting in the northern island of Hokkaido and traveling south, the dazzling autumn leaves blanket the country between late September and early December.
 Similar to spring, the fall season is perfect for outdoor exploration and a great time to taste what's in Japan's larder.

 The ski season begins and the northern areas are covered with Japan's peerless powder snow.
 The weather varies from region to region, but winter brings many sunny days and beautiful blue skies.
 Warm up with some hot sake and a bowl of bubbling hot-pot.

 Located on the Pacific Ring of Fire, Japan has over 100 active volcanos.
 Most of them are not a threat to human activity, but it is best to check the latest news and warnings about volcanic activity in the areas where you may be traveling.